 Force Majeure Event: shall have the meaning given in clause 12.2;

 Goods: the products that we are selling to you as set out in the Order;

-Information sheet: means a sheet containing detailed information about an aspect of our furniture and other goods, including the nature of hand-made furniture and goods, caring for your furniture and delivery;
+Information sheet: means a sheet containing detailed information about an aspect of our Goods, including the nature of hand-made furniture and goods, caring for your furniture and delivery;

 Order: your order for the Goods;

-Order Confirmation: shall have the meaning set out in clause 3.2;
+Order Confirmation: shall have the meaning set out in clause;

 Terms: the terms and conditions set out in this document;